Data References

 ...

-If the references are not used for the above case (i.e., WS-ITEM1 is coded without IN or OF), then the system throws the below error -
+If the references are not used for the above case (i.e., WS-ITEM1 is coded without IN), then the system throws the follwing error -

 "WS-ITEM1" was not a uniquely defined name.
 The definition to be used could not be determined from the context.
 The reference to the name was discarded.